This is a bugfix release, fixing recently discovered bugs in the previous MySQL Cluster NDB 6.3 release.

 The ndb_restore message

-created index `PRIMARY`...was directed to
+Successfully created index `PRIMARY`...was directed to

 NoOfReplicasequal to 1 or 2, if data nodes from one node group were restarted 256 times and applications were running traffic such that it would encounter

 Disk Data: For a Disk Data tablespace whose extent size was not equal to a whole multiple of 32K, the value of the

 FREE_EXTENTScolumn in the

 INFORMATION_SCHEMA.FILEStable was smaller than the value of

 As part of this fix, the implicit rounding of

 NDBCLUSTER(see CREATE TABLESPACE Syntax) is now done explicitly, and the rounded values are used for calculating

 INFORMATION_SCHEMA.FILEScolumn values and other purposes.
 (Bug #49709)

-References: See also Bug #31712.
+References: See also: Bug #31712.

 INFORMATION_SCHEMA.FILESnow holds an additional row for each tablespace.
 (Previously, only the data files in each tablespace were shown.)
 This row shows

 Disk Data: It was possible to issue a

-TABLESPACE statement in which
+ALTER TABLESPACEstatement in which

 INITIAL_SIZEwas less than

 EXTENT_SIZE.
 (In such cases,

 INFORMATION_SCHEMA.FILESerroneously reported the value of the

 1and that of the

 0.)
 Now when either of these statements is issued such that

 INITIAL_SIZEis less than

 EXTENT_SIZE, the statement fails with an appropriate error message.
 (Bug #31712)

-References: See also Bug #49709.
+References: See also: Bug #49709.

 Cluster API: An issue internal to ndb_mgm could cause problems when trying to start a large number of data nodes at the same time.
 (Bug #51273)

-References: See also Bug #51310.
+References: See also: Bug #51310.